SoloVid/Thy/docs/std-lib/get.md

 Get an array element at the specified index.
 (Provides read property accessor in lieu of [JavaScript's bracket notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors#bracket_notation).)

+Developers are discouraged from using this function since accessing array elements by index is error-prone.

 **Example:**

 ```thy